-Structural Biology of the Glutamate Receptor
+Structural Biology of Glutamate Receptor Ion Channels

 - Sagar Chittori, PhD, Visiting Fellow

 - Austin Zimmet, BSc, Postbaccalaureate Fellow

 Ionotropic glutamate receptors (iGluRs) are membrane proteins that act as molecular pores permeable to sodium and calcium ions. iGluRs mediate rapid signal transmission at the majority of excitatory synapses in the mammalian nervous system, converting the pre-synaptic action potential–triggered release of glutamate into a depolarizing post-synaptic potential.
 The seven iGluR gene families in humans encode 18 subunits, which assemble to form three major functional families named after the ligands that were first used to identify iGluR subtypes in the late 1970s: AMPA, kainate, and NMDA.
 Given the essential role of iGluRs in normal brain function and development, and mounting evidence that dysfunction of iGluR activity mediates several neurological and psychiatric diseases as well as damage during stroke, we devote substantial effort to analyzing iGluR function at the molecular level.
 Atomic-resolution structures solved by protein crystallization and X-ray diffraction or by single-molecule cryo-EM provide a framework for designing electro-physiological and biochemical experiments aimed at defining the mechanisms underlying ligand recognition, the gating of ion channel activity, and the action of allosteric modulators.
 Information derived from these experiments will permit the development of subtype-selective antagonists and allosteric modulators with novel therapeutic applications and reveal the inner workings of a complicated protein machine that plays a critical role in brain function.